unikraft/app-httpreply/README.md

 ./scripts/run/qemu-x86_64.sh
 ```

-Note that Firecracker only works with initrd (not 9pfs).
+Note that Firecracker requires KVM (i.e. hardware virtualization) support.
-And Firecracker networking is not yet upstream.
+If you are using a virtual machine, you won't be able to run with Firecracker, only with QEMU in emulated mode.

 ## Detailed Steps